2022 All-Area Team: Softball talent loaded in County once again

 On top of her pitching ability, Campbell was also a solid bat for the Patriots with a .378 average in 111 at-bats.
 She ended up scoring 15 times, had 42 hits, three stolen bases and 33 RBIs.

-Campbell will continue to play softball in college at the College of St. Mary in Omaha.
+Campbell will continue to play softball in college at the College of St. Mary’s in Omaha.

-Iversen’s softball career will continue at Division I University of South Dakota next year.
+Iversen’s softball career will continue at Division I South Dakota next year.

 Her speed on the base pads was well documented this year with 10 stolen bases to go along with 38 runs scored and a .566 on base percentage.